j-tee/frontend/docs/frontend-integration-guide.md

 - **Business logic & data access**: Organise into feature-specific service files inside `src/services`.
 Naming convention: `<feature>Service.ts` (e.g., `inventoryService.ts`, `salesService.ts`).
 - **Types**: Declare request/response interfaces in `src/types/<feature>.ts`.
 Export shared enums/constants from `src/types/common.ts`.
 - **UI routing**: Public landing page at `/` with marketing copy and CTAs for registration/login.
 Authenticated shell under `/app/*` guarded by a token-aware route.
+- **UI routing**: Public landing page at `/` with marketing copy and CTAs for registration/login.
+Authenticated shell under `/app/*` guarded by a token-aware route.
+Invitation redemption lives at `/accept-invite?token=<token>` so employees can onboard from emailed links.
 - **Subscription guard**: Maintain subscription status inside a dedicated slice.
 Surface a blocking banner + redirect to billing when the backend responds with `403` in gated areas.

 ```